balena-io/services-masterclass/README.md

 $ cd $BALENA_SERVICES_MASTERCLASS/single-service-app
 ```

-Ensure you've created a new fleet (for example, 'SingleService')
+Ensure you've created a fleet (for example, 'SingleService')
 for your balenaFin (or alternative device).
 Download and provision a development
 device image for that fleet and flash it onto your device.
 If you haven't
 already done so, login to your account using balena CLI with `balena login` and